How Many Teaspoons is 20ml? A thorough look to Volume Conversion

 -

-Science: In scientific experiments involving liquids, precision is paramount.
+Science: In scientific experiments involving liquids, precision is essential.
 While the 5ml = 1 tsp conversion can serve as a rough estimate, researchers typically use more precise measuring instruments like graduated cylinders or pipettes for accurate results.

 -